 Complete Student Loans is a product of the Utah Higher Education Assistance Authority.

-UHEAA is governed by the Utah State Board of Regents.
+UHEAA is governed by the Utah Board of Higher Education.

 Please note that for the purpose of EU data protection laws, UHEAA is a “data controller” (the entity responsible for, and which controls the processing of, your Personal Information collected through the Site).